.webp)

 A SOC 2 Type 2 report is an independent audit proving a vendor's security controls work consistently over 6 to 12 months, not just on paper.

-What is the difference between SOC 2 Type 1 and Type 2
+What SOC 2 Type 2 compliance actually means

 [Table1]

-Auditors evaluate companies based on 5 specific Trust Services Criteria.
-Security is mandatory for every SOC 2 audit.
-Companies choose to include the other 4 criteria based on the services they provide.
+Auditors evaluate vendors against up to 5 Trust Services Criteria.
+Security is mandatory in every SOC 2 audit.
+The remaining 4 are included based on what the vendor's service does.

 [Table2]